nathandavis18/Nutty-Music/README.md

     Able to Skip forward/backward within the queue --If only 1 song is in queue, this just restarts the song

 This is a Windows-Only software.
-A Visual Studio solution and vcxproj file are included.
-To build, simply open in Visual Studio, and build, either in release or debug mode.

-May need to add the following to the environment variable in project properties:

-    PATH=$(ProjectDir)\dll;%PATH%

 To use, you will need a copy of ffmpeg and yt-dlp stored in the root of the ytdlp folder.